A saturation-absorption rubidium magnetometer with multilevel optical Bloch-equation modeling for intermediate-to-high fields: Theoretical Modeling

-Our modeling here spans the transition from Zeeman regime into the hyperfine Paschen-Back regime (HPB).
-For $^{87}Rb$ in intermediate-to-high-field, the Zeeman interaction becomes comparable to (or can exceed) hyperfine coupling, so total angular momentum $F$ is no longer conserved and the eigenstates must be described in an uncoupled basis ($\ket{m_I, m_J}$).
+Our modeling spans the transition from the Zeeman regime to the hyperfine Paschen-Back regime (HPB).
+For $^{87}$Rb in intermediate-to-high fields, the Zeeman interaction exceeds the hyperfine coupling, so the total angular momentum $F$ is no longer conserved, and the eigenstates must be described in an uncoupled basis ($\ket{m_I, m_J}$).
 We numerically diagonalize the full Hamiltonian ($H$):

 where $H_0$ is the unperturbed atomic Hamiltonian, $H_{hfs}$ is the hyperfine interaction term, and $H_B$ is the Zeeman interaction term describing the coupling to the external magnetic field $B$.
 The numerical solution yields the precise eigenvalues of the states and the eigenstates as the linear combination of uncoupled basis states $\ket{m_I, m_J}$.